Ras Minano

 Ras Ekow Minano is a Ghanaian Rastafarian singer, drummer, songwriter and leader of the Hope of Africa Band.
 He was born in Accra and currently lives in Port Adelaide, South Australia.
-In 2020, he released his third album, Real Rasta following on from previous albums Jah Spirit and Africa is Sick.
+In 2020, he released his third album, Real Rasta in Australia, following on from previous albums Jah Spirit and Africa is Sick which were released in Ghana.
 His song Africa Oseeyeii won "Reggae/World Music Song of the Year" at the W.A.M.
 Awards in 2020.
 The song also made Minano a semi-finalist in 2020 International Songwriting Contest.
 In February 2021, Minano released the 3-track EP Womba, the title of which translates to "We are coming" in English.
-He has released one album and three EPs since 2009.
+He has released three albums and on EP since 2009.
 The music of Ras Minano & the Hope of Africa Band combines elements of afrobeat and reggae music and promotes peace, love, harmony and unity.